SeleniumHQ/docker-selenium/README.md

 - Video recording tends to use considerable amounts of CPU.
 Normally you should estimate 1CPU per video container, and 1 CPU per browser container.
 - Videos are stored in the `/videos` directory inside the video container.
 Map a local directory to get the videos.
-- If you are running more than one video container, be sure to overwrite the video file name through the `FILE_NAME` environment variable to avoid unexpected results.
+- If you are running more than one video container, be sure to overwrite the video file name through the `SE_FILE_NAME` environment variable to avoid unexpected results.

 This example shows how to start the containers manually: